|Maximilian I Joseph of Bavaria by Joseph Stieler, 1822|

 |Karoline Friederike Wilhelmine of Baden|

 Maximilian founded both the Academy of Fine Arts and the National Theatre in Munich and prided himself on his easy relationship with his subjects.
 He would often walk through the city and chat to the people he encountered, winning their loyalty and respect due to his down to earth manner and abiding interest in their stories, regardless of their social status.
+He even personally intervened in efforts to rescue a boy trapped in the rubble of a collapsed building, changing that young man's life in the process.

 As his reign went on and Austria made repeated efforts to move into Bavarian territory, Maximilian allied himself with Napoleon and agreed to a marriage between his own daughter and Eugène de Beauharnais.
 Napoleon rewarded his loyalty in 1806 when Maximilian was given the title of King and a generous parcel of land to seal the deal.
 He remained an ally of Napoleon until the Treaty of Ried in 1813 when France's defeat in Russia saw Maximilian switch sides in return for an Austrian guarantee that his kingdom would be safe.
 However, the Treaty was set aside at the Congress of Vienna when Maximilian found himself forced to hand over large amounts of territory once more.